Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: An Algorithm for Computing All Vital Edges

 We now use Lemma \ref{lem : at most one loose edge in a cut} and Theorem \ref{thm : n-1 cuts} (Mincut Cover) to establish an upper bound on the number of loose edges. \begin{lemma} The number of loose edges in $G$ is at most $n-2$. \end{lemma} \begin{proof} Theorem \ref{thm : n-1 cuts} states that there is a set ${\mathcal M}$ containing at most $n-1$ $(s,t)$-cuts such that at least one mincut for every vital edge of $G$ is present in ${\mathcal M}$.
 It follows from the construction that each $(s,t)$-cut $C$ present in ${\mathcal M}$ is a mincut for at least one vital edge.
 Suppose the number of loose edges is strictly greater than $n-1$.
 Using pigeon hole principle, it follows that there exists at least one $(s,t)$-cut $C\in {\mathcal M}$ such that at least two loose edges are contributing to $C$, which contradicts Lemma \ref{lem : at most one loose edge in a cut}.
 It follows from the strong duality between maximum $(s,t)$-flow and $(s,t)$-mincut that each edge that contributes to $(s,t)$-mincut is fully saturated.
 Observe that there is an $(s,t)$-cut $C$ in ${\mathcal M}$ such that $C$ is an $(s,t)$-mincut.
 Therefore, all the contributing edges of $C$ are fully saturated and hence cannot be a loose edge.
-This establishes that there are at most $n-2$ loose edges in $G$. \end{proof} This completes the proof of Theorem \ref{thm : n-1 loose edges}.
+This establishes that there are at most $n-2$ loose edges in $G$. \end{proof} This completes the proof of the following theorem. \begin{theorem} Let $G$ be any directed weighted graph on $n$ vertices with a designated source vertex $s$ and a designated sink vertex $t$.
+There can be $\Omega(n^2)$ vital edges in $G$, but the loose edges can never be more than $n-2$. \end{theorem}